-If the domestic violence occurs between cohabitors, once a restraining order is issued, the violator or defendant must move from the premises.
-In the event both parties have children together, the restraining order may or may not include the children.
+If domestic violence occurs between cohabitors, once a restraining order is issued, the violator or defendant must move from the premises.
+In the event, both parties have children together, the restraining order may or may not include the children.
 If the restraining order does not include dependents, then arrangements for the children to be picked up and/or dropped off must be accommodated.
-If the restraining does include protecting the children from said perpetrator, then the defendant must obey the same restrictions or specified restrictions concerning the children.
+If the restraining does include protecting the children from the said perpetrator, then the defendant must obey the same restrictions or specified restrictions concerning the children.

 Receiving A Restraining Order

 A police officer or deputy sheriff may deliver the restraining order.
 Copies of the restraining order may be filed at the victim’s place of work, at the children’s school (if children are involved) as well as any other location that the victim frequents.
-If you have ever had or have a current restraining order, they are public record and can be viewed for employment, immigration, or other purposes.
+If you have ever had or had a current restraining order, they are public record and can be viewed for employment, immigration, or other purposes.

 If A Domestic Violence Restraining Order is Violated